deeptools/deepTools/docs/content/help_faq.rst

 * [computeGCbias][], [correctGCbias]
 * [bamCoverage][], [bamCompare][]

-It works as follows: first, the *entire* genome represented in the [BAM][] file will be regarded and sampled, *then* all the regions or sampled bins that do not overlap with the region indicated by the user will be discarded.
+It works as follows: first, the *entire* genome represented in the [BAM][] file will be regarded and sampled, *then* all the regions or sampled bins that do not overlap the region indicated by the user will be discarded.

-Be aware that you can limit the operation to only *one* chromosome (or *one* specific locus on a chromosome).
+Beware that you can limit the operation to only *one* chromosome (or *one* specific locus on a chromosome).
 If you would like to limit the operation to more than one region, see the next question.

 Can I specify more than one chromosome in the ``--regions`` option?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Several programs have the option to limit the operation to a specific region (i.e. to reduce computation time).
+Several programs allow specifying a specific regions.
-The input must be given in the format of ``chr:start:end``, for example "chr10" or "chr10:456700:891000".
+For these, the input must be in the format of ``chr:start:end``, for example "chr10" or "chr10:456700:891000".
 For these programs, it is not possible to indicate more than one region, e.g. chr10, chr11 - **this will not work**!

-Here are some ideas for workarounds if you do find yourself in a situation where you would in fact like to limit the operation to more than one region:
+Here are some ideas for workarounds if you none-the-less need to do this:

 * **general workaround**: since all the tools that have the ``--region`` option work on BAM files, you could *filter your reads* prior to running the program, e.g. using ``intersectBed`` with ``--abam`` or ``samtools view``.
 Then use the resulting (smaller) BAM file with the deepTools program of your choice.